 2. SFR Real Estate Fits into Almost Any Investment Strategy

 Real estate investing is perfect for anyone who wants to supplement riskier investments with long-term investments.
-While a SFR real estate investment will provide yearly returns, true value develops over time, thanks to the annual increase in property value demonstrated above.
+While a SFR real estate investment will provide yearly returns, actual value develops over time, thanks to the annual increase in property value demonstrated above.

 “Investors should hold rental properties for several years.”